Defending Tennesseans Since 1985

 Are you facing charges for drunk driving in Tennessee?
 Do not face the penalties that come with drunk driving alone!
 If you have been arrested for a DUI in Memphis, the penalties can be very serious even on a first offense.
-At the Law Offices of Stephen R. Leffler, P.C., our Memphis DUI lawyers have helped clients navigate the confusing and taxing process following being arrested for a DUI.
+At the Law Offices of Stephen R. Leffler, P.C., our Memphis DUI lawyer has helped clients navigate the confusing and taxing process following being arrested for a DUI.

 In Tennessee, it is illegal to operate a motor vehicle with a blood alcohol content (BAC) that is 0.08% or above.
 This law also applies to driving under the influence of narcotics or any prescription medications which might affect the ability to operate the car.

 Have you or a loved one been charged with a DUI?
-Don’t hesitate to call our Memphis DUI lawyers at (901) 509-9112!
+Don’t hesitate to call our Memphis DUI lawyer at (901) 509-9112!